Table of Contents

 Myth: Nails Sometimes Need to Breathe.

 Fake.
 “By the time you can see your Fingernail Health Myths, they’re already dead,” says Steinmetz.
 (Which means that they are not living beings that breathe).
-“Nails grow from the nail bed and get their necessary nutrients, including oxygen, from the bloodstream, not from the air around you, so it doesn’t matter if you have nail polish,” she added.

 The real reasons for taking the occasional manicure break have more to do with giving them a “respite” from repeated rounds of polish, strong remover, and any synthetic glue, whether you like extensions or acrylics, which can especially dry out your nails.